Government lawyers advised Barr not to bring obstruction charges against Trump after Mueller report, newly-released memo reveals

 The Justice Department's Office of Legal Counsel, for which Engel worked, has a long-standing ruling that "a sitting President is constitutionally immune from indictment and criminal prosecution," which the memo says Mueller also noted in his findings.

-Barr, Engel and O'Callaghan did not immediately respond to CBS News' request for comment.
+Barr and O'Callaghan did not immediately respond to CBS News' request for comment.
+Engel declined to comment.

 In the final report, Mueller and his team evaluated numerous instances in which obstructive behavior by the former president may have occurred, including Trump's push to get the Counsel fired, pressure on then-FBI Director James Comey – who Trump later fired despite assurances from Comey that he was not under investigation – and public statements calling out Mueller witnesses urging them not to testify against him.